-Since they are born, boys have a different reproductive system from that of girls.
+Since birth, boys have a different reproductive system from that of girls.
 Their reproductive organs, however, are not functional until they reach puberty.

-When males turn 11-12 years of age, their endocrine system starts releasing male sex hormones (androgens), thereby beginning a period known as sexual maturity.
-It is at this point, which is called puberty, when they start producing sperm in the testes and developing the common male sexual characteristics:
+When males turn 11-12 years of age, their endocrine system starts releasing male sex hormones (androgens).
+They begin their journey towards sexual maturity.
+At this point, known as puberty, is when they start producing sperm in the testes and developing the common male sexual characteristics:

 - Increase in height and muscle mass